istio/istio/mixer/doc/devel/performance.md

 # Creating Fast and Lean Code

-The Istio mixer is a high-performance components.
+The Istio mixer is a high-performance component.
 It's imperative to keep its latency and memory consumption low.

 - [Memory usage](#memory-usage)